KeisukeYamashita/vasputils/README.md

 ## License

-`vasp-utils` is licensed under the MIT license.
+`vasputils` is licensed under the MIT license.
 Please read the LICENSE file in this repository for more information.